dkessner/icgs2025/slides.md

 ### History and Social Science

-World History Visual Narratives:  Students created web-based visual novels to present their research for their final projects.
+World History Visual Narratives:  Students created web-based visual novels to present their research for their final projects (HTML / Javascript).

 .split-40[